 Are letters of recommendation required?

-No. Letters of recommendation are not required and are not accepted.
+No, letters of recommendation are not required but are highly recommended.

 Is pharmacy experience required?
 Do you give preference to candidates who have pharmacy experience or to pharmacy technicians?

 No, Roseman does not require applicants to have pharmacy experience.
 Candidates without pharmacy experience have the same chance of receiving an invitation to interview for the program as those with pharmacy experience.

 I am reapplying to the program – will it help or hurt my chances for receiving an offer of admission?

 The Pharmacy Admissions Office evaluates all applicants using the same formula.
 It will not help or hurt your chances of getting an interview.

 I am not a resident of Nevada or Utah, can I still apply?

 Roseman accepts applicants from all 50 states and abroad.
 Tuition and fees are the same for ALL students.
 Applicants who complete the Declaration of Nevada or Utah Residency form and submit the appropriate documentation establishing they are residents of Nevada or Utah will be given additional preference in the interview selection process.